ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN profile.m_user_profiles.updated_by IS 'User who last updated the profile';
 COMMENT ON COLUMN profile.m_user_profiles.updated_at IS 'Timestamp of last update';
 COMMENT ON COLUMN profile.m_user_profiles.is_active IS 'Indicates if the profile is active';
-COMMENT ON COLUMN profile.m_user_profiles.inactive_at IS 'Timestamp when profile became inactive';
+COMMENT ON COLUMN profile.m_user_profiles.inactive_at IS 'Timestamp when the profile became inactive';
 COMMENT ON COLUMN profile.m_user_profiles.inactive_by IS 'User who marked the profile inactive';
 COMMENT ON COLUMN profile.m_user_profiles.is_deleted IS 'Indicates if the profile is deleted';
-COMMENT ON COLUMN profile.m_user_profiles.deleted_at IS 'Timestamp when profile was deleted';
+COMMENT ON COLUMN profile.m_user_profiles.deleted_at IS 'Timestamp when the profile was deleted';
 COMMENT ON COLUMN profile.m_user_profiles.deleted_by IS 'User who deleted the profile';
 COMMENT ON COLUMN profile.m_user_profiles.user_id IS 'Reference to the user account';
 COMMENT ON COLUMN profile.m_user_profiles.personal_id IS 'Reference to the personal information record';